seasketch/geoprocessing/README.md

 * Make it relatively easy to create, publish and manage a geoprocessing project with data, functions, and reports in the cloud

 ## Features
+* Cloud-optimized techniques for indexing, storing and retrieving from big datasets to power analysis including [Flatgeobuf](https://flatgeobuf.org/), [Cloud-optimized GeoTIFFs (COGs)](https://www.cogeo.org/), and [subdivision](https://github.com/seasketch/union-subdivided-polygons).
 * Core library with command-line interface (CLI) for managing geoprocessing projects, and a straightforward upgrade path to new versions.
-* [Docker workspace](https://hub.docker.com/u/seasketch) packed with open source tools like PostGIS, OGR, GDAL for scripting data prep workflows.
+* [Docker workspace](https://hub.docker.com/u/seasketch) packed with open source tools for scripting data prep workflows.
-* Toolbox of geoprocessing functions suited for spatial planning.
+* Toolbox of geoprocessing functions utilizing [Turf JS](http://turfjs.org/), [Geoblaze](https://geoblaze.io/), [Simple Statistics](https://simplestatistics.org/).
 * Library of [React](https://reactjs.org/) components ready to add to report clients.
 * [Templates](#Templates) for common planning use cases that can be installed into your project.
-* Cloud-optimized tools for indexing large data and using in analysis
 * Cloud-native serverless architecture with automated provisioning and migration as a project evolves.
 * APIs for accessing project resources and integration including REST, Web Socket, and IFrame postMessage.